 The Pickle Lake Gold Project consists of 1088 km2 of highly prospective connected landholding containing three gold deposits (Kasagiminnis, Dorothy and Dobie) and 23 other identified brownfields and greenfields gold prospects.

-The West Pickle Gold Prospect includes more than 5km of prospective geological setting directly along strike to the nearby Central Patricia underground mine, which produced more than 600,000oz of gold at 12.5g/t Au.
+The fully permitted West Pickle, 250 and 250 North Gold Prospect includes more than 15km of prospective geological setting directly along strike to the nearby Central Patricia underground mine, which produced more than 600,000oz of gold at 12.5g/t Au.

-The West Pickle property has been explored by previous owners for nickel and copper.
-The newly completed airborne magnetic and EM survey discovered complex geological structures which will form the base of future gold exploration by Ardiden on the West Pickle property.
+The 2019 completed airborne magnetic and EM survey discovered complex geological structures which will form the base of future gold exploration by Ardiden across the West Pickle Prospect.